maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I think the stickier topic is how are funds appropriated to contributors.
 At some point these projects grow passed their creators.</p>&mdash; Khalid (@buhakmeh) <a href="https://twitter.com/buhakmeh/status/1273220645346856960?ref_src=twsrc%5Etfw">June 17, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 When there are 4 core contributors, who gets the proceeds?
 This is one a NuGet marketplace could solve by requiring all core contributors to link their account, and get an even portion of proceeds.
-Or not, because this will be different for each project.
+But maybe a marketplace should *not* try to solve this, because this will be different for each project.
+Let them figure it out among themselves.

-In short: there will have to be guidance at least, but ideally also a solution to ensure that issues over this topic do not erode sustainability and trust consumers will put in the marketplace.
+There will have to be guidance at least, around how to do this and how to resolve disputes.
+Issues over this topic may erode sustainability and the trust consumers will put in the marketplace, so it is one to take into account somehow.

 ### Intermezzo: "App Stores" live and die by their policies